Skip to main content

 The lack of polish in the production, though, is a huge shame, as there is much to like about the story and the show as a whole.
 Many of the performers get their, admittendely, broadly drawn characters down to perfection and you can’t help but love them and feel for their journey at times.
 This is thanks to Pravesh Kumar's book, which, especially in the first act, is gently humorous.
 Yes, it is obvious humour, but it is unquestionably entertaining and refreshingly unpretentious.

 Scenes featuring our lead Frankie and her best friend (sister, cousin) Goldy are some of the best.
 They have a sparky repartee that is sadly missed as Goldy is edged out of the main story.
-Frankie is played with an enthusiastic and charming quality, all wide-eyed belief in the good things to come in her life.
+Frankie is played with an enthusiastic and charming quality by Sarah Pearson, all wide-eyed belief in the good things to come in her life.
 She is a strong lead to lay the story on.
 Katie Stasi is equally a bundle of energy, the one who truly wants to become a Bollywood star, but sees that dream taken away by another so close to her.

 Once we reach Bollywood, the characters become more like they are truly in a Bollywood movie, with Ankur Sabharwal’s ageing star Raju King, a caricature of everything that is wrong with the men of Bollywood.
 A wimpish mother's boy offstage, who only survives due to the constant drive to stay looking young via any means necessary.
 The camp Shona, a man of many talents, is played with assurance by Luke Suri, and while he entertains whenever on stage, you can’t help but think there is actually little depth to his character, or indeed the characters as a whole.